What’s in Season in March

 The potato also has the distinction of being the first vegetable to have been grown in space.
 In October 1995, students at the University of Wisconsin, Madison developed a technique for creating a sustainable crop to feed astronauts on long space voyages, as well as providing sustenance for future space colonies.

 Special Treat: Can’t decide how you like your potato?
 Request a half-and-half order of French fries and tater tots at Fritzi Coop.
-Be sure to order some of Fritzi Coop's amazing chicken gravy on the side.
-You'll never look at French fries the same way again.
 Or try an out-of-this-world Potato Piroshki (pictured below) at T&Y Bakery.
 This treat is so popular, T&Y shared it in the L.A.’s Original Farmers Market Cookbook, so you can also make it at home.

 In 2013, Lieutenant Governor Gavin Newsome declared artichokes to be the official vegetable of the state of California.
 Nearly 100% of all commercially grown artichokes are raised right here in California.
 Packed with nutrients, one medium artichoke contains nearly 25% of your daily recommended fiber.
 Furthermore, one cup of artichoke hearts offers more antioxidants than the same amount of cranberries.
 They are also rumored to be an aphrodisiac.